gregmelo/custom-datepicker-component/README.md

-Prop	Type	Required	Default	Description id	string	Yes	-	The unique ID for the date picker input label	string	Yes	-	The label to display above the date picker value	string	No	''	The selected date value (ISO string, e.g., 'YYYY-MM-DD') onChange	function	Yes	-	Function to call when the date changes type	string	Yes	-	The type of date picker ('birth' or 'start') Type Values
+Prop	Type	Required	Default	Description id	string	Yes	-	The unique ID for the date picker input label	string	Yes	-	The label to display above the date picker value	string	''	The selected date value (ISO string, e.g., 'YYYY-MM-DD') onChange	function	Yes	-	Function to call when the date changes type	string	Yes	-	The type of date picker ('birth' or 'start') Type Values